 You can also participate in other training opportunities as agreed with your supervisor.

-Your personal development planning should include regular meetings with your supervisor to discuss your training needs and to determine how you can acquire a broad range of skills during your postgraduate studies.
+Your personal development planning should include regular meetings with your supervisor to discuss your training needs with a Training Needs Assessment Form, and to determine how you can acquire a broad range of skills during your postgraduate studies.